timothyjward/osgi.enroute.site/_concepts/095-modularity-maturity-model.md

 > The most import measure of Complexity is the financial cost associated with software maintenance: i.e. the cost required to change a System.

-A number of independent studies concurr that Software maintenance accounts for ~80% of the total life-time cost of a software system: e.g. [Erlikh 2000](Erlikh, I. (2000) Leveraging Legacy System Dollars for E-Business.
+A number of independent studies concurr that software maintenance accounts for ~80% of the total life-time cost of a software system: e.g. [Erlikh 2000](Erlikh, I. (2000) Leveraging Legacy System Dollars for E-Business.
 Information Technology Proceedings, May/June 2000, 17-23.) determined that 80% of software costs are concerned  with **evolution** of the software.

 These costs typically breakdown into following activities in the following proportions.